Cross-dressing: Across media

+C. Riley Snorton's 2017 book Black on Both Sides: a Racial History of Trans Identity looks at the complex history of Black gender nonconformity and cross-dressing in America.

 Other popular examples of gender disguise include Madame Doubtfire (published as Alias Madame Doubtfire in the United States) and its movie adaptation Mrs. Doubtfire, featuring a man disguised as a woman.
 Similarly, the movie Tootsie features Dustin Hoffman disguised as a woman, while the movie The Associate features Whoopi Goldberg disguised as a man.
 Japanese fashion designer and visual kei musician Mana of the bands Malice Mizer and Moi dix Mois is notable for wearing traditionally female clothes.
 He is credited with popularizing cross-dressing among visual kei bands.

 Medical views

-The International Statistical Classification of Diseases and Related Health Problems listed dual-role transvestism (non-sexual cross-dressing) and fetishistic transvestism (cross-dressing for sexual pleasure) as disorders in its 10th edition, but both were removed for the 11th edition, which came into effect in 2022.
+The International Statistical Classification of Diseases and Related Health Problems once listed dual-role transvestism (non-sexual cross-dressing) and fetishistic transvestism (cross-dressing for sexual pleasure) as disorders in its 10th edition, but both were removed for the 11th edition, which came into effect in 2022.

 When cross-dressing occurs for erotic purposes over a period of at least six months and also causes significant distress or impairment, the behavior is considered a mental disorder in the United States Diagnostic and Statistical Manual of Mental Disorders, and the psychiatric diagnosis "transvestic fetishism" is applied.
-Under the name transvestic disorder, it is categorized as a paraphiliac disorder in the DSM-5.
-The DSM-5 defines a paraphilic disorder as "a paraphilia that is currently causing distress or impairment to the individual or a paraphilia whose satisfaction has entailed personal harm, or risk of harm, to others", adding that paraphilias do not require or justify psychiatric treatment in themselves.
+Under the name transvestic disorder, it is categorized as a paraphilic disorder in the DSM-5.
+The DSM-5 defines a paraphilic disorder as "a paraphilia that is currently causing distress or impairment to the individual or a paraphilia whose satisfaction has entailed personal harm, or risk of harm, to others", adding that paraphilias do not necessarily require or justify psychiatric treatment by themselves.

 For the next edition of the DSM the aim is to harmonize with the International Classification of Diseases (ICD-11) as much as possible.